josephmathew1996/movie-app/README.md

-# Getting Started with Create React App
+# Movie App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Single page web application for movies

+## Available Scripts

+In the project directory, you can run:

 ## `yarn install`

 Installs all the dependencies required for the application.

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`